omar-ahmed62/Football-Management-System-ConsoleApp/README.md

 # Football Management System
-A console-based football management system built in **C#**, developed as a hands-on project to learn and apply core Object-Oriented Programming, **C#** advanced topics and .NET concepts.
+A console-based football management system built in **C#**, developed as a hands-on project to learn and apply core Object-Oriented Programming, **C#** advanced topics and .NET concepts — including ADO.NET and SQL Server integration.

 The project simulates a simplified football management system: managing teams, players, coaches, and matches, tracking goals, and calculating results — all through an interactive console menu.